Andrey Serdyukov: Career in the Russian Armed Forces

 In 1993, Serdyukov graduated from the Frunze Military Academy.
 He became deputy commander of a regiment in the 76th Guards Airborne Division.
 Serdyukov fought in the First Chechen War.
 In 1995 he took command of the 237th Guards Airborne Regiment in the division.
 Between 1997 and 1998 he was chief of staff, deputy commander, and commander of the 104th Guards Airborne Regiment in the division.
 He was later deputy commander of the division.

 Serdyukov was for one year a deputy brigade commander of Russian units in Kosovo.
 In Kosovo, he participated in the Incident at Pristina airport, a standoff between the Russian troops and NATO peacekeeping forces.

 Serdyukov served two one-year rotations in Chechnya.

 On 10 March 2002, Serdyukov became acting commander of the 138th Guards Motor Rifle Brigade in the Leningrad Military District.
 He was confirmed in the post on 11 July 2002, and commanded the brigade until 9 June 2003.
 From June 2004 to 2007, Serdyukov was commander of the 106th Guards Airborne Division.

 General staff (2009)

 After his 2009 graduation from the Military Academy of the General Staff, Serdyukov became deputy commander of the 5th Red Banner Army.
 He took command of the army in January 2011.

 In February 2013, Serdyukov became deputy commander of the Southern Military District.
 On 4 October 2013, Serdyukov became chief of staff and first deputy commander of the Southern Military District.

-Crimea and Donbass (2014-2015)
+Crimea and Donbas (2014-2015)

 Serdyukov led Russian forces in the spring 2014 Annexation of Crimea by the Russian Federation.
-Using the code name "Sedov", Serdyukov commanded the grouping of Russian troops in the Donbass in August 2015.
+Using the code name "Sedov", Serdyukov commanded the grouping of Russian troops in the Donbas in August 2015.

 As of June 2022, Serdyukov was listed in the Australian "Autonomous Sanctions (Designated Persons and Entities and Declared Persons - Ukraine) List 2014".